Growth or Decay -- I: universality of the turbulent dynamo saturation: Energy spectra

-For both the \texttt{strong} and \texttt{weak} experiments, $\emag(k)/\ekin(k)$ shows a self-similar structure that extends all the way from $k_0$ to $k_{\rm max} = \text{max}\left\{ \emag(k)/\ekin(k)\right\}$, which is reminiscent of an extended self-similarity -- fractal structure in the turbulence encapsulating much more than just the scales that exist in the cascade \citep[inertial range for incompressible turbulence, ][]{Benzi1993_extended_self_similiarity}\footnote{Note that extended self-similarity is classically invoked for measuring extended power-law scalings in velocity structure functions when each order is normalised by the $3^{\rm rd}$-order velocity structure function.
+For both the \texttt{strong} and \texttt{weak} experiments, $\emag(k)/\ekin(k)$ shows a broken power-law structure that roughly extends from $k_0$ to $k_{\text{eq}}$, and then from $k_{\text{eq}}$ to $k_{\text{max}} = \text{argmax}_{k}\left\{ \emag(k)/\ekin(k)\right\}$, which is reminiscent of an extended self-similarity -- fractal structure in the turbulence encapsulating much more than just the scales that exist in the cascade \citep[inertial range for incompressible turbulence, ][]{Benzi1993_extended_self_similiarity}\footnote{Note that extended self-similarity is classically invoked for measuring extended power-law scalings in velocity structure functions when each order is normalised by the $3^{\rm rd}$-order velocity structure function.
 This means, to strengthen this analogy, one may seek to construct higher-order statistics of the ratios between the magnetic and kinetic energy, which we leave for future studies to pursue.}.
-In the bottom-central panel, we plot $\emag(k)/\ekin(k)\propto k^{19/6} = k^{3/2}/k^{-5/3}$, for a \citet{Kazantsev1968} magnetic field and \citet{Kolmogorov1941} velocity field, but this is not preferred, and instead a $\emag(k)/\ekin(k)\propto k^{2}$ describes the data well over a broad range of $k$, regardless of $\Rm$.
+We provide rough estimates of these power-laws.
+In the bottom-central panel, we plot $\emag(k)/\ekin(k)\propto k^{19/6} = k^{3/2}/k^{-5/3}$, for a \citet{Kazantsev1968} magnetic field (a kinematic stage theory) and \citet{Kolmogorov1941} velocity field, but this is not preferred, and instead a $\emag(k)/\ekin(k)\propto k^{2}$ describes the data well over a broad range of $k$, regardless of $\Rm$.
 However, the measured saturation as a function of scale is the integral of this ratio $\emagb/\ekinb \propto \int_0^{k}\d{k'}\,\emag(k')/\ekin(k') \propto k^3$, adding up all $k$ contributing to the saturation on each scale.
-This shows that the turbulence becomes preferentially magnetised on small scales, highlighting the small-scale (compared to kinetic energies) nature of magnetic field energies.
+This shows that the turbulence has a strong preference to become magnetised on small scales, highlighting the small-scale (compared to kinetic energies) nature of magnetic field energies.

-We expect that this narrative does not change in general with $\Rm$ (for a fixed $\Re$), however the saturated state that is found by the magnetic field, either through growing from below or decaying from above, will change with increasing $\Pm$ (e.g., $\keq$ shifts towards lower-$k$ scales, resulting in more and more scales where $\emag(k) > \ekin(k)$, increasing $\emagb/\ekinb$).
-Next we look at the average energy spectra in the saturated state for all $\Rm$ explored in this study.
+We expect that this narrative does not change in general with $\Rm$ (for a fixed $\Re$), however, the integral energies of the saturated state will change with increasing $\Pm$ because as $\keq$ shifts towards lower-$k$ scales, more and more scales become magnetically dominated, increasing $\emagb/\ekinb$).
+Next, we look at the average energy spectra in the saturated state for all $\Rm$ explored in this study.